qruto/laravel-wave/README.md

 }
 ```

-When you need smaller interval between ping events, run the command with `--interval` option which received number in seconds:
+When you need smaller interval between ping events, run the command with `--interval` option which receives number in seconds:

 ```bash
 php artisan sse:ping --interval=30